statamic-rad-pack/shopify/docs/content/en/CMS/importing-data.md

 position: 3
 ---

 The import jobs have been written to pull in your products and sort out all the data.
-It's highly advisable that you use a queue system such as Redis.
-You can either pull all products, or a single product.
+It's advisable that you use a queue system such as Redis.
+You can either pull all products or a single product.

 ## Via the Admin